ocean-zhc/sdkman-mcp/README.md

 2. Parsing and formatting the output
 3. Providing an interactive interface for selection
 4. Handling installation with proper confirmation steps

+## Troubleshooting

+Common issues and solutions:

+- **SDKMAN not found**: Ensure SDKMAN is properly installed at `~/.sdkman` or set the `SDKMAN_DIR` environment variable
+- **Permission denied**: Check that SDKMAN scripts have execution permissions
+- **Command not found**: Ensure bash is available on your system (required for running SDKMAN commands)
+- **MCP integration issues**: Check that the AI assistant has proper permissions to execute commands

 ## Contributing